nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list using name or index
 4. AddressBook deletes the person

     Use case ends.